-The utilities will be buried from pole located to the east of the structure.
-The propane tank will be located approximately 60 feet to the east of the structure.
-The septic field will be located approximately 75 feet to the southeast of residence. a well will be located \sim 60 ft. to the northwest of the structure.
+The propane tank will be located approximately 85 feet to the northeast of the house.
+Utilities will be buried from a pole located to the north of the structure.
+The septic field will be located approximately 80 feet to the south of the residence.
+A well will be located approximately 35 feet to the north of the house.
 Propane tanks above ground must not have anything combustible around them (such as firewood, or wooden fencing) or above them (such as overhanging tree limbs).
 Slash pile and wood piles should be at least 30 feet from the tank.
 Maintain a 10-foot vegetation free zone around the propane tank.